David Schwarz (footballer): Media career

-In 2018, Schwarz joined Macquarie sports radio alongside Mark Allen to host the drive slot after their dismissals from SEN. On 1 November 2019 the pair concluded their term at MSR as the station's entire line-up was axed.
+In 2018, Schwarz joined Macquarie sports radio alongside Mark Allen to host the drive slot after their dismissals from SEN. On 1 November 2019, the pair concluded their term at MSR as the station's entire line-up was axed.

-Since 2020 Schwarz and Allen present called The Twilight Zone on 3AW from 5-7pm on Saturdays and Sundays mainly during the AFL off-season.
-He also a commentator with 3AW and its Perth sister station 6PR.
+Since 2020, Schwarz and Allen present The Twilight Zone on 3AW from 5–7pm on Saturdays and Sundays, mainly during the AFL off-season.
+He is also a commentator with 3AW and its Perth sister station 6PR.